MongoCamp/mongodb-github-action/README.md

 ### Using a Custom MongoDB Port
-The following example starts a MongoDB server on port `4711`:
+The following sample starts a MongoDB server on port `4711`:

 ```yaml
 name: Run tests